lllllll-llll-llllll/text-skew-detection-correction/readme.md

   'input' folder contains some skewed images.
   'output' folder contains the resulting corrected images.

-basic idea:
+basic idea
 images containing text with a median filter applied creates long blobs, which can be used to detect lines and figure out the angles of these lines, which is what is used to apply a corrective rotation.